Marsh Captive Solutions Leader, Asia Pacific

 One-in-four captives worldwide are managed by Marsh.
 More captive owners choose us than any other captive manager — so you can be confident that you have the experience, expertise, and resources needed to manage risk on your own terms and maximise your captive’s performance.

-Learn why more companies are using captives and turning to Marsh to help manage them.
+Learn more about Captive Insurance and why companies are turning to Marsh to help manage them.

 Captive insurance is a risk financing mechanism in which a company insures itself against future losses.
 In a captive insurance arrangement, the insured brings its risk in-house by creating a licensed company that provides insurance to its parent organisation and/or affiliates.